-Whiten stained or discolored teeth, close large gaps between teeth, fix chipped or cracked teeth, or reshape a misshapen tooth with dental bonding.
-Dr. Elizabeth Duling offers teeth bonding to patients in Owens Cross Roads AL. Tooth bonding is a cosmetic dental treatment that uses resin to improve the appearance and function of teeth.
+Dental bonding can whiten stained or discolored teeth, close large gaps between teeth, fix chipped or cracked teeth, or reshape a misshapen tooth.
+Dr. Elizabeth Duling offers tooth bonding to patients in Owens Cross Roads, AL. Tooth bonding is a cosmetic dental treatment that uses resin to improve the appearance and function of teeth.

 Bonded teeth can last many years with the proper dental care and maintenance.
-Patients who practice proper oral hygiene and schedule routine dental appointments in our office have brighter and longer-lasting results.
+Patients who practice oral hygiene and schedule routine dental appointments in our office have brighter, longer-lasting results.

 Benefits of Dental Bonding